MAS-Bench: A Unified Benchmark for Shortcut-Augmented Hybrid Mobile GUI Agents: Conclusion

 \section{Conclusion}

-In this paper, we introduce MAS-Bench, the first benchmark designed to evaluate the effectiveness of GUI-shortcut hybrid mobile agents.
-Furthermore, MAS-Bench provides a framework to access the quality and validity of shortcuts that are autonomously generated by the agent.
-Our experiments demonstrate that the GUI-shortcut hybrid operational approach enhances both the success rate and efficiency of task execution.
+In this paper, we introduce MAS-Bench, the first unified and comprehensive benchmark designed to evaluate the effectiveness of GUI-shortcut hybrid mobile agents.
+Furthermore, MAS-Bench provides a framework to assess the quality and validity of shortcuts that are autonomously generated by the agent.
+Our experiments demonstrate that the GUI-shortcut hybrid operation significantly enhances both the success rate and efficiency of task execution.
 Moreover, we also validate that our benchmark effectively measures the quality and robustness of the agent-generated shortcuts.

-\textbf{Limitations and Future Work.} Despite our efforts to provide a comprehensive evaluation, the range of comparative baselines remains limited due to the currently underexplored research in Mobile GUI-shortcut hybrid Agents.
-Therefore, we hope to pay more attention to the efficiency of mobile GUI agents in the future, promoting research into GUI-shortcut Hybrid Mobile Agents.
+We hope MAS-Bench will support future work on efficient GUI-shortcut hybrid mobile agents, including agent self-improvement through iterative shortcut accumulation, validation, and reuse.